natecraddock/workspaces.nvim/README.md

 ## Examples

 Remember that more than one hook is allowed, so these may be combined in creative ways!
-Hooks may also be registered for adding and removing workspaces.
+Hooks may also be registered after adding and removing workspaces, not only after opening a workspace.

 ### fzf file finder